 Pool pumps are the heart of any pool and if they aren't working properly the rest of the pool system can fail.
 They are responsible for ensuring your pool is healthy every day.
-If your pump is failing, increasingly noisy to operate or you just need more power we are here to help.
-There is a lot to know and learn when it comes to pool pumps so if you are in the market or just want to learn more you've come to the right place.
+If your pump is failing, increasingly noisy to operate or you just need more power this article can help.
+There is a lot to know and learn when it comes to pool pumps so if you are in the market for a new pump or just want to learn more you've come to the right place.

 If you have tried to navigate through all the different kinds of pumps on the market you probably felt confused at one time or another.
 It can be really frustrating shopping for a pump especially if you don't know what kind you need or the difference between dual and variable speed.
 We are going to start with going over the basic parts of a pump and how they work followed by our list of top rated pool pumps on the market today.